dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 #### &#x2605; Part of a Family Who Illegally Crossed into America Chasing Opportunity

+In 5,000 words or less -- HA!
+Like that was ever going to happen...

-In 5,000 words or less, I'm going to provide you with the realest summary of why it's a painful issue for everyone involved.
+In 8,000 words or so, I'm going to provide you with the realest summary of why it's a painful issue for everyone involved.
 You'll be able to empathize with what illegal immigrants are going through in this country.
 I'm going to try to describe what that's like, but I